roguehistory/DIGH-HIST3812/content/en/docs/5-assessment.md

 I reserve the right to adjust those percentages to take into account the particular circumstances of the student.

+{{< notice success "Important" >}}
+I anticipate that the four weeks from weeks 5 - 8 might be the most intensive in terms of time commitment.
+But I could be wrong; it might come at other times or in the context of the other assignments listed above. **If you feel like there's just too much happening** we can adjust expectations.
+Do not hesitate to say that there's too much - quote this notification at me!
+Email me!
+I am **happy to rearrange things** if we need to.
+I'm not out to get anyone.
+{{< /notice >}}

 ### Important dates:

 + Choose your own adventure to be completed by the end of week 2